jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Everyone else assumed regular people would only read the work of professors.
 The first issue with this theory was that the professors didn’t like to share their knowledge.
 In its first year, Nupedia had 12 articles.
 Wikipedia had 40,000, which most professors loved to belittle as rubbish.
 Professors even disallowed students from referencing Wikipedia’s articles in their school work.
 Yet professors refused to improve, or to assign students to improve, Wikipedia.

 The second issue was that it turned out "expert" answers and "regular" answers are the same.
-The movies are expensive because of a 1948 government rule banning studio’s from owning or collaborating with theatres-so they can’t vary ticket prices regardless of movie budgets- and mosquito nets are a simple and effective tool against malaria infections.
+The movies are expensive because of a 1948 government rule banning studio’s from owning or collaborating with theatres--so they can’t vary ticket prices regardless of movie budgets--and mosquito nets are a simple and effective tool against malaria infections.

 Thirdly, Wikipedia was so easy to use many extras became protagonists!
 A huge community of non-academics voluntarily shared their knowledge one "edit now" at a time and fiercely protected their common knowledge with "undo now".
 Nobody told them, paid them, or made a rule to force it.
 Because performing majic, and expanding someone else’s cyborgolgy with things like millions of Wikipedia articles, is Nature’s dopamine rush.

 And lastly, so many people loved the performance and flocked to Wikipedia’s answers.
-The extra’s mass support quickly made Wikipedia king, while giving Nupedia and Encyclopedia Britannica quick deaths.
+The extra’s mass support quickly made Wikipedia king, while giving the technological gates of Nupedia and Encyclopedia Britannica quick deaths.

 That’s the story of Wikipedia.
-Made by new protagonists, made the standard reference tool by extras.
+Made by new protagonists, made the standard reference tool by empowered extras.
 Few believed it was possible, because even professors don’t understand new tools always unpower the few, to empower the rest.
 Interestingly, after I finally conceded temporary defeat to my personal Darth Blockbuster, I uploaded a few pages to Wikipedia instead.
 Not as helpful as my app, but it took just a few weeks of work, and one "edit now" button, to make it real.
 It felt majical to bypass the rules.

 ![Wikipedia development](/img\diagrams\techvolution-enclyclopedia-book-wiki.png)